All About Jude

 To make a long story short, eventually Jude was diagnosed with Arachnoiditis, a noncurable progressive disease of the spinal cord, which causes constant, excruciating pain.
 Finally, after much searching, she found relief from her constant pain with a Medtronic Itrell Three spinal cord implant, Advanced Pain Therapy Neurostimulation, which gave her life back.
 But she was unable to go back to work as a freelance artist doing make-up, hair, wardrobe, and special effects for movies, commercials, and documentaries.
 However, she does have screen credit for the films she worked on and if you happen to play pool, check out her status with the Billiard Congress of America.
 She earned recognition as a National Eight-ball champion before becoming physically challenged.
 It was difficult for Jude to face the fact she had to leave behind a career and things she loved.
 After two major back surgeries and a spinal cord implant, today she controls the pain, is drug free, and people don't know Jude lives with chronic pain on a daily basis unless she tells them.

-In 1998, she was asked to join Dream Weavers, a local critique group that evolved from a Romance Writers of America Chapter, Pikes Peak Romance Writers and she began writing seriously.
+She was asked to join Rose-Colored Ink, a local critique group that evolved from a Romance Writers of America Chapter, Pikes Peak Romance Writers and she began writing seriously.
 Jude has been the recipient of numerous awards for her novels in contemporary romance and books of nonfiction.

 By day, Jude works alongside her husband with their real estate investments.
 "Though I could always use more time to write, the hours spent working with the real estate are never dull and are a constant source of ideas for plots and characters."